 Another thing you might be concerned about is the idea of "public property".
 How would we handle road maintenance?
 This question depends heavily on who we consider to own the roads at the start of the Anarchy's lifetime.
 Given that the people who built it did so with money stolen from millions of different people, I think our only reasonable option would be to consider them unowned natural resources.
 People could claim ownership of them by mixing their labor with them and improving them (the same way you can come to own any unowned natural resource).
 Once a person owns a section of a road in this manner, they could charge for its use, eventually making this a worthwhile business investment.
 This way you could privatize roads without forcing anyone to pay for what they aren't using or letting the roads decay and become useless.
 Even if this idea didn't work out, even if no idea worked out, this problem would be neither fatal nor a problem with Anarchy itself (only with converting a governed society to Anarchy).
 So it really doesn't threaten my arguments.

 How would this kind of society fare against foreign invasion?
 Quite well, actually.
 First off, it would be much less enticing for a government to invade than another governed society.
 Think about why governments invade.
-Generally speaking, governments invade either for material gain (the natural resources of the land, the tax base), or because they think the target society is oppressed or impoverished and that it would benefit from being "annexed".
+Generally speaking, it's either for material gain (the natural resources of the land, the tax base), or because they think the target society is oppressed or impoverished and that it would benefit from being "annexed".
 Both of these reasons are shot down when one considers invading an Anarchist society.
-For the second reason, they'll see how things actually are there, and, if my other points have been convincing, they'll realize that the society is actually quite well off and does not need a foreign government's intervention.
+For the second reason, they'll see how things actually are there, and, unless you can defeat my other arguments above, they'll realize that the society is actually quite well off and does not need a foreign government's intervention.
 For the first reason, an invading government knows that even if they win the war, every citizen in the former Anarchy is going to be a criminal, breaking whatever laws they don't believe in and don't suit them whenever they think they can get away with it.
 The probability of rebellion, guerilla tactics, assassination of leaders, etc, is also astronomically high.
 The upshot is that conquering an Anarchist society would be more trouble than its worth for a government.